 Step 1: Measuring

 Even before you purchase the insert, you have to measure the dimensions of the fireplace.
-They need to be the same as the dimensions of the insert, so there’s no room for error.
+They need to be the same as the dimensions of the insert so there’s no room for error.

-If you skip this step, it would be the same as you’re throwing a bigger ball into a smaller hoop.
+If you skip this step, it would be the same as throwing a bigger ball into a smaller hoop.

 Step 2: Starting

-Take a large chunk of cardboard as the inserts are heavy and bulky and you don’t want to scratch the tile.
+Take a large chunk of cardboard, as the inserts are heavy and bulky, and you don’t want to scratch the tile.

 Step 3: Angle Girder and Electrical Outlet